 Related post: How to Brand Your Blog And Achieve Brand Consistency

-This is the million dollar question!
-Here’s what I recommend when you’ve got your foundation set and you’re ready for promotion of your blog:
+This is the million-dollar question!
+Here’s what I recommend when you’ve got your foundation set, and you’re ready for the promotion of your blog:

 - Pin images for all of your blog posts (recommended size: 1000x1500px)

-- Facebook images for all your blog posts (recommended size for images posted directly to Facebook or used for ads: 1080x1080px, for images uploaded to your yoast plugin: 1200x628px)
+- Facebook images for all your blog posts (recommended size for images posted directly to Facebook or used for ads: 1080x1080px, for images uploaded to your Yoast or Rank Math plugin: 1200x628px)

-- Featured image for all your blog posts (size varies depending on theme)
+- Featured image for all your blog posts (size varies depending on your theme)

 - Design of the actual lead magnet

-- At this point you may want to invest in a paid WordPress theme (still much cheaper than hiring a designer for a custom website) and if that theme requires images such category graphics, etc then you’ll want to set that up appropriately.
+- At this point, you may want to invest in a quality paid WordPress theme (still much cheaper than hiring a designer for a custom website), and if that theme requires images such as category graphics, etc. then you’ll want to set that up appropriately.